jyellick/obc-docs/protocol-spec.md

 ### 1.2 Why Open Blockchain?

-Blockchain technology is in its infancy and is often not well suited for the needs of industry.
-Scalability challenges and the lack of support for confidential and private transactions, among other issues, make its use infeasible for many important industry applications.
-Open Blockchain is an industry–focused design, based on and extending the learnings of the pioneers in this field.
+Early blockchain technology serves a set of purposes but is often not well-suited for the needs of specific industries.
+To meet the demands of modern markets, Open Blockchain is based on an industry-focused design that addresses the multiple and varied requirements of specific industry use cases , extending the learning of the pioneers in this field while also addressing issues such as scalability.
+Open Blockchain provides a new approach to enable permissioned networks, privacy, and confidentially on multiple blockchain networks.

 ### 1.3 Terminology
 These terminologies are defined within the limited scope of this specification to help readers understand clearly and precisely the concepts described here.

 **Transaction** is a request to the blockchain to execute a function on the ledger.
-The function is implemented by a **chaincode**
+The function is implemented by a **chaincode**.

-**Transactor** is an entity that issues transactions such as a client application
+**Transactor** is an entity that issues transactions such as a client application.

-**Ledger** is a sequence of cryptographically linked blocks, containing transactions and current **world state**
+**Ledger** is a sequence of cryptographically linked blocks, containing transactions and current **world state**.

 **World State** Results of executing transactions may be persisted in variables, called world state.

 **Chaincode** is an application-level code (a.k.a [smart contract](https://en.wikipedia.org/wiki/Smart_contract)) stored on the ledger part of a transaction.
-Chaincode runs transactions that may modify the world state
+Chaincode runs transactions that may modify the world state.

 **Validating Peer** A computer node on OBC network responsible for running consensus, validating transactions, and maintaining the ledger.

 **Non-validating Peer** A computer node on OBC network functions as a proxy connecting transactors to the neighboring validating peers.
 Non-validating peer doesn't execute transactions but does verify transactions.
-It also hosts event stream and REST API service
+It also hosts event stream and REST API service.

 **Permissioned Ledger** Each entity or node on the blockchain network is required to be a member of the network.
-Anonymous nodes are not allowed to connect
+Anonymous nodes are not allowed to connect.

 **Privacy** Transactors need privacy to conceal their identities on the network.
-While members of the network may examining the transactions, but the transactions can't be linked to the transactor without special privilege
+While members of the network may examining the transactions, but the transactions can't be linked to the transactor without special privilege.

-**Confidentiality** is the ability to render the transaction content inaccessible to anyone other than the stakeholders of the transaction
+**Confidentiality** is the ability to render the transaction content inaccessible to anyone other than the stakeholders of the transaction.

-**Auditability** While private transactions are important, business usage of blockchain needs to comply with regulations and make it easy for regulators to investigate transaction records
+**Auditability** While private transactions are important, business usage of blockchain needs to comply with regulations and make it easy for regulators to investigate transaction records.